top of page

 Day 1: The tour starts this morning at Lusaka International Airport (LUN).
 From there, we take a domestic flight towards Solwezi and then drive towards our accommodation for the night.
 Afternoon birding around the lodge, searching for Dusky Indigobird, Black-faced Canary, Bocage’s Akalat, Grey-olive Greenbul, Green-backed Honeybird, and Black-backed Barbet, among others.
 Night at Mutanda Nature Lodge.

-Day 5: After a few hours of final birding in the morning, we will drive back east (6 hours).
+Day 6: After a few hours of final birding in the morning, we will drive back east (6 hours).
 There will be a second chance this afternoon to search for Bamboo Warbler, if needed.
-Night at Mutanda Nature Lodge.
+Night at Chimfunshi.

-Day 9: Today, we will drive to Bilili Hotsprings for the Zambian endemic Black-cheeked Lovebird.
+Day 10: Today, we will drive to Bilili Hotsprings for the Zambian endemic Black-cheeked Lovebird.
 We will spend most of the day birding in this area, where we can find a nice range of open woodland species, including Dickinson’s Kestrel, Southern Ground Hornbill, Meyer’s Parrot, Burnt-necked Eremomela, Magpie Shrike, African Cuckoo, and a small chance of the unpredictable Dusky Lark.
-Night at Nkazi Camp.
+Afterwards, we'll continue onwards to Livingstone for overnight.

-Days 13-14: We will spend two full days targeting the stunning African Pitta in the Lower Zambezi.
+Day 12-13-14: Three full days targeting the stunning African Pitta in the Lower Zambezi Valley.
 It might take some effort, but we expect to have great sightings of this exciting species in full display, performing little bounces off his chosen perch!
 Other birds here may include Purple-crested Turaco, African Broadbill, Livingstone’s Flycatcher, Red-capped Robin-Chat, Eastern Nicator, and more.
-Night at Gwabi.

 Day 15: We will have a final full morning of birding in the area before we transfer back to Lusaka International Airport (3 hours), where the tour ends this evening.